 My favorite one-act opera happens to be Amahl and the Night Visitors by Gian-Carlo Menotti.
 This is the first opera to be commissioned specifically for television, and it premiered on NBC on Christmas Eve, 1951.
-Since I know the work very well, having heard it often, studied it and even performed it several times, I am aware of the glitches and flaws in the story, which I am about to point out.
+Since I know the work very well, having heard it often, studied it and even performed it several times, I am aware of the incongruities and illogical elements in the story, which I am about to point out.
 Menotti himself did his own libretto, so he is the one at whom I will be throwing shade.
 It’s too bad that he is not alive to receive my critique.
 I hope you enjoy my irreverence.

 The title character, Amahl, is a 12-year-old, “crippled,” shepherd boy, who walks with a crude crutch, which he made himself, he tells us.
 His mother, who is unnamed, is purportedly a widow, and Amahl’s father is never mentioned.
 We don’t know who the hell he is or how he “died.”
 Those are sardonic quotation marks, by the way.

 The opera opens with a short prelude for string orchestra then segues to Amahl sitting on a rock outside his hut, playing on his makeshift pipe.
 But what we hear instead is a virtuosic oboe!
 I am already thinking, Gee, if he is that good a player, why isn’t he enrolled in a music school or playing in a youth orchestra somewhere?
 It is night and we don’t know what time it is, but Amahl’s mother calls him inside to go to bed.
 We don’t know if this is a school night or if Amahl even attends school, so why does he have to go to bed when he’s not tired or sleepy?